soundpress/RulesOfNYC/docs/c13/index.rst

       (E) Be equipped with supplies of soap and paper towels or other single-use hand drying device; and

-      (F) Be equipped with "Wash Hands" signs in accordance with Health Code § 81.21 (c).
+      (F) Be equipped with "Wash Hands" signs in accordance with 24 RCNY Health Code § 81.21(c).

    (2) Ware washing and sanitizing sink.

-      (A) All equipment and utensils must be cleaned and sanitized at least once daily at the mobile vending unit commissary in accordance with Health Code § 89.19(l).
-When required by Table 1 of § 6-05 of this Chapter, a sink with a swivel faucet must be provided to wash and sanitize utensils and equipment that have become contaminated while the unit is in operation before being re-used.
+      (A) All equipment and utensils must be cleaned and sanitized at least once daily at the mobile vending unit commissary in accordance with 24 RCNY Health Code § 89.19(l).
+When required by Table 1 of 24 RCNY § 6-05, a sink with a swivel faucet must be provided to wash and sanitize utensils and equipment that have become contaminated while the unit is in operation before being re-used.

       (B) Utensils being used to serve or dispense ready to eat foods may be stored in a container of water heated to and maintained at 135 degrees Fahrenheit (57 degrees Celsius) or higher.
 The container must be cleaned and sanitized at least once every 24 hours at the permittee's commissary, and be large enough to allow immersion of the largest sized utensils.

       (C) A sink used for ware washing and sanitizing may be used for washing foods, but may not be used for washing hands or as a slop or utility sink.

    (3) Washing foods in a separate food washing sink or food grade container.
-When required by Table 1 of § 6-05, a separate dedicated sink, or a food grade container placed in a compartment of a ware washing sink may be used for washing food that requires washing while the unit is in operation.
+When required by Table 1 of 24 RCNY § 6-05, a separate dedicated sink, or a food grade container placed in a compartment of a ware washing sink may be used for washing food that requires washing while the unit is in operation.

       (A) The sink and the colander in which food is washed must not contain any other equipment or supplies when food is being washed, and must be cleaned and sanitized before and after washing any food.

-      (B) Any sink in which food is washed must be indirectly drained as defined in § 81.03(z) of the Health Code or successor provision.
+      (B) Any sink in which food is washed must be indirectly drained as defined in 24 RCNY Health Code § 81.03(z) or successor provision.

    (4) No sink used for washing hands, wares or food may be used as a slop or utility sink.

 (l) Hot and cold storage.
-When required by Table 1 of § 6-05 of this Chapter, mechanical or other holding equipment shall be provided and used to hold potentially hazardous hot foods at or above 140 degrees Fahrenheit (60 degrees Celsius) and cold foods at or below 41 degrees Fahrenheit (five degrees Celsius).
+When required by Table 1 of 24 RCNY § 6-05, mechanical or other holding equipment shall be provided and used to hold potentially hazardous hot foods at or above 140 degrees Fahrenheit (60 degrees Celsius) and cold foods at or below 41 degrees Fahrenheit (five degrees Celsius).

    (1) Thermometers.
 Each hot and cold storage unit shall be equipped with a numerically scaled or other indicating thermometer, accurate to plus or minus two degrees Fahrenheit (one degree Celsius).